 Children love being barefoot!
 It's comfortable and it enables them to feel free.
-Feeling the freedom of their movements and allows them to feel more liberated.
-Why not embrace it!
+Feeling the freedom of their movements allows them to feel more liberated.
+The following article provides information on the Benefits Of Being Barefoot, Safety Considerations and Strategies To Get Started.

 Benefits Of Being Barefoot